-To release the sweetness, the steviol glycosides are extracted and purified like other ingredients you may commonly use, such as cane sugar or natural vanilla extract.
-At the end of the process, the sweet components are the exact same compounds as the ones originally found in the leaf.
-This process produces highly purified stevia leaf extract, which is what is approved by major regulatory bodies for use in foods and beverages around the world.
-Crude stevia extracts or whole stevia plant leaves are often sold as dietary supplements in some countries, but it is important to note that only high purity stevia leaf extract has been evaluated and approved for use as an ingredient in food and beverages by the world’s major regulatory agencies.
-Throughout this website, we will refer to high purity stevia leaf extract simply as stevia.
+Crude stevia extracts and or whole stevia plant leaves are sold as dietary supplements in some countries, but it is important to note that only high-purity stevia leaf extract has been evaluated and approved for use as an ingredient in foods and beverages by the world’s major regulatory agencies.
+Throughout this website, we will refer to high-purity stevia leaf extract simply as stevia.

-More and more food and beverage companies are using stevia to help create great tasting food and beverage products with fewer total calories.
-As a result, you may see a reduction in the total calories per serving .
-On the ingredient label , you may see stevia listed in different ways: stevia, stevia extract, Rebaudioside A, Reb A, steviol glycosides and other variations depending on the country and the manufacturer.
-You will find stevia in more than 5000 foods and beverages around the globe today, including soft drinks, juices, waters, flavored milks, yogurts, baked goods, cereals, salad dressings, sauces, confections, tabletop sweeteners and more.
-This powerful combination of a zero calorie sweetener with a plant-based origin, makes stevia distinct in the food and beverage world.
+More and more food and beverage companies are using stevia to help create great-tasting food and beverage products with less sugar and fewer total calories.
+As a result, you may see a reduction in sugar and total calories per serving.
+On the ingredient label, you may see stevia listed in different ways: stevia, stevia extract, rebaudioside A, Reb A, steviol glycosides and other variations depending on the country and the manufacturer.
+Stevia can be found in more than 14,000 foods and beverages around the globe today, including juices, waters, soft drinks, flavored milks, yogurts, baked goods, cereals, salad dressings, sauces, confections, tabletop sweeteners and more.
+The powerful combination of a zero-calorie sweetener with a plant-based origin, makes stevia distinct in the food and beverage world.

 How is stevia made?